Ninty-five-year-old musician plays newly arrived organ at local church

 Soon after, the organ.

-A piano entered Rudenick’s life after a merchant’s house suffered a fire in her town.
-The fire burned the shell of the piano but the piano itself survived.
-The merchant decided to part ways with it and offer it to Rudenick’s parents who gladly accepted.
+A piano entered Rudenick’s life after a merchant’s house in her hometown of burned in a fire.
+The fire damaged the shell of the piano but the instrument itself survived.
+The merchant decided to part ways with it and offered it to Rudenick’s parents who gladly accepted.

 “My mother knew how to play the piano,” she said.
 “We had one hymn book.
 She took the hymn book and she wrote what the notes were: A, B, C, D, E, F, G. Then on the piano, she wrote A, B, C, D, E, F, G. And that was it.
 I learned from there.”